 10 Japanese Heavy and Proto-Metal Songs From 1980 or Earlier

 Heavy metal has been abundant in Japan since the early 1980s, spearheaded by bands such as Loudness, Earthshaker, and Anthem among several others.
-But most rock fans know that metal music existed as early as the late 1960s, albeit in more primitive forms.
-Some might wonder about heavy music in Japan before 1981.
-Featured here are ten Japanese heavy metal and proto-metal songs, all of which were released in 1980 or earlier.
+But most rock fans know that metal music existed as early as the turn of the 1970s, albeit in more primitive forms, so some might wonder about the heavy music present in Japan before it began to take off in 1981 (The year Loudness formed).
+Featured here are ten Japanese heavy metal and proto-metal songs, all of which were released in 1980 or earlier (the proto-metal obviously being from much earlier).

 George Murasaki & Mariner - Demon King (1979)